 ReSharper looks for spelling errors in identifiers, comments, and string literals.
 When it detects a potential error or a typo, it will let you know in the same way as other code issues — in design time or when you run code inspection in specific scope.

 When ReSharper detects and highlights spelling problems in design time, you can press Alt+Enter and choose one of suggested fixes.

 If you use a quick-fix to fix a typo in an identifier, the Rename refactoring will be invoked automatically to ensure consistency of the change across your code base.

 Spellchecking is enabled by default, but you can disable it by clearing the corresponding checkbox on the Alt+R, O ) .page of ReSharper options (

-ReSharper comes with a built-in dictionary for English (United States), but it allows you to install and use Hunspell /MySpell dictionaries for other languages.
+ReSharper comes with a built-in spelling dictionary for English (United States), but it allows you to install and use Hunspell /MySpell dictionaries for other languages.
 A lot of dictionaries can be found on https://github.com/wooorm/dictionaries.

-To install custom dictionaries
+Install custom dictionaries

-- Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
-For more information, see managing and sharing resharper settings.
+Click Save in the Options dialog to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer by choosing this layer from the Save To selector.
+For more information, see manage and share resharper settings.

 You can extend the installed dictionaries with other words, which will be stored using the settings layers together with other preferences.
 There are two ways to add user words:

 When your caret is on a highlighted spelling issue in the editor, choose Add to user dictionary from the Alt+Enter menu.
 The word will be saved using the smart save logic, but you can also expand the submenu to choose a specific settings layer:

 typo on the page of ReSharper options .